The Psychology of Radical Healing Collective

 Grace A. Chen, Ph.D.

 Dr. Grace A. Chen is a licensed psychologist, coach, and consultant based in the San Francisco Bay Area, CA. She received her Ph.D. in Counseling Psychology from The University of Texas at Austin.
-Dr. Chen supports psychology graduate students in their professional development through her Psych Grad Corner workshops, advising, and online resources.
-She works with a variety of individuals, including Asians/Asian Americans, other People of Color, immigrants, women, and LGBTQ folks.
-She provides consultation and group facilitation regarding radical healing from racial trauma.
-Dr. Chen values sharing knowledge about wellness and resisting oppression through blogs, podcasts, and community presentations.
-In her personal life, she co-leads an anti-racist parent group in her local community.
+At the heart of her work is the value of radical self-care – a mindset of engaging in self-care in order to be more of who you’d like to be in the world and in relation with others.
+Dr. Chen provides individual psychotherapy to adults in California and Washington.
+She also supports psychology graduate students in their professional development through her Psych Grad Corner workshops, advising, and online resources.
+Dr. Chen provides consultation, program development, and presentations regarding Asian American mental health and radical healing from racial trauma.
+She values sharing knowledge about wellness and resisting oppression through blogs, podcasts, and community presentations.
+In her personal life, Dr. Chen has co-facilitated an anti-racist parent group and anti-racism discussions in her local community.

 Bryana H. French, Ph.D.